Takhinsha Mountains

-The Takhinsha Mountains are a mountain range in Haines Borough and the Hoonah-Angoon Census Area in the U.S. state of Alaska, in the southeastern part of the state.
+The Takhinsha Mountains are a mountain range in Haines Borough and the Hoonah–Angoon Census Area in the U.S. state of Alaska, in the southeastern part of the state.
 They extend 40 km west-northwest from the northern end of the Chilkat Range to the head of Riggs Glacier, 46 km southwest of Skagway.

 "Takhinsha" is a Tlingit name reported by E. C. Robertson of the U.S. Geological Survey and published in 1952.

-The mountains include Krause Mountain, named for geographer Aurel Krause and located 16 miles west-southwest of Haines.
+The mountains include Mount Tlingit Ankawoo (highest point of range), Mt.
+Dech (third-highest), and Mt.
+Krause (fifth-highest), named for geographer Aurel Krause and located 16 miles west-southwest of Haines.